 Lime Zest – Lime zest adds a blast of citrus to the butter without adding extra liquid.
 Lime juice will not mix well with the butter so the zest is a better option.

 Black pepper – Black pepper is perfect with corn and even better with lime!

 The Secret to Perfect Smoked Corn on the Cob

 The secret to perfectly smoked corn that’s not dry is high heat.

 I smoked this corn around 400°F/200°C for only 15 minutes and it was beautifully smokey in flavour.
 If you smoke the corn at a lower temperature you will not get a nice golden colour and it will likely dry out your corn.

 Tips To Nail This Recipe

 - Buy fresh corn when it’s in peak season for the best flavour.
-This is usally late July to August, depening on where you live.
+This is usually from late July to August, depending on where you live.

-- Keep extra umami butter in the freezer for later and use for sauteed vegatables or to melt over steak before serving.
+- Keep extra umami butter in the freezer for later and use it for sauteed vegetables or to melt over a steak before serving.

-- Smoke the corn at a high heat to prevent it from drying out.
+- Smoke the corn at high heat to prevent it from drying out.

 - Cook the corn without the husk for the sweetest flavour.